JashoBell/vr-tool-use-results/README.md

 - [OSF Pre-Registration](https://osf.io/c6xs5)

-This study is an extension of Cardinali et al. (2009) to a virtual environment.
+This study is an extension of the [Cardinali et al. (2009)](https://doi.org/10.1016/j.cub.2009.05.009) tool-use paradigm to a virtual environment.
 This original study was conducted in a physical environment, and the extension was conducted in virtual reality.
 Participants completed a series of tasks, including a reaching task, a landmark localization task, and a tool-use task.
 The reaching and landmark localization tasks occurred on either side of tool-use (a pre-post design).

 - Raw data in `data/1_tooluseinVR`
 - Processed data in `data/study_one`
 - Analysis code in `scripts/vr-tool-use`
 - Rendered analyses in `quarto_outputs/vr-tool-use`

 ## Study 2: Just a Tool, After All?
-No Evidence for Tool Embodiment in Virtual or Real Environments
+No Emergence of Tool Embodiment in Virtual or Real Environments

 - [OSF Pre-Registration](https://osf.io/rw9c2)

-This study extends the first study by adding an avatar to the virtual environment, with accurate hand-tracking via Manus Quantum gloves.
+This study extends the first study by adding an avatar and visual improvements (global illumination, high-resolution textures) to the virtual environment, with accurate hand-tracking via Manus Quantum gloves.
 There was also a separately run real-world condition.
 Due to hardware-related delays, chronologically speaking, the real-world condition was run first, on essentially the same code as the first study, followed by the virtual environment condition, which was based on a revised codebase.

 *Virtual with Avatar condition:*
 - Raw data in `data/3_avatartooluse`